The College School

 DAIS member schools work together to promote independent education as a choice for families in the Tri-State region.
 DAIS is a non-profit organization; its mission is to support and strengthen the administrative, financial and curricular activities of member schools by providing opportunities for cooperative efforts, inter-school collaboration and the exchange of ideas.”

 In early 1970, Susan K. Gray, staff members of Educational Services, Inc. and the Delaware Curative Workshop, Inc. recognized the need for a school for children with learning and/or other disabilities.
 In September 1970, Susan K. Gray founded Beechwood as a school for children needing special attention to acquire basic skills.
 For fifteen years, the school remained in Wilmington under her guidance.In 1985, the school moved to Newark to serve the increasing demand for these special educational services.

-In the summer of 1988, Beechwood moved to the College of Education at the University of Delaware and was renamed The College School.
-The move supported the College of Education by providing a model school in which to train aspiring teachers and to conduct research.
+In the summer of 1988, Beechwood moved to the College of Education and Human Development at the University of Delaware and was renamed The College School.
+The move supported the College of Education and Human Development by providing a model school in which to train aspiring teachers and to conduct research.